naurlaunim/u/README.md

-# u
+# u is for university
-this is my homeworks in Python for university.
+some homework in Python